MileHacker Logo

 Historical & Heritage Focus

-Visit El Monumento, Centro León (Taíno and colonial history), Catedral Santiago Apóstol, and Museo Folclórico Don Tomás Morel.
+Visit El Monumento, Centro León (Taíno and from the colonial era history), Catedral Santiago Apóstol, and Museo Folclórico Don Tomás Morel.

 Heritage Exploration